dkirkby/E4S/setup.md

 Any file named `code.py` on your **CIRCUITPY** drive will be automatically run whenever your microcontroller is reset, either when you initially connect it via USB or when you press its reset button.

+> There is no file called `code.py` on your **CIRCUITPY** drive after the initial setup, but you will create it below.

 In principle, you can use any text or code editor to modify `code.py` directly from the USB drive.
 However, we will start with the [Mu Editor](https://codewith.mu/) which is specifically designed to work well with Adafruit microcontroller boards and CircuitPython.